 - The angled eyepiece allows the user to more easily aim upwards

-- As well as, also make sharing the scope easier, because you don’t need to repeatedly adjust the scope’s position as per the height of the user.
+- As well as, it also makes sharing the scope easier because you don’t need to repeatedly adjust the scope’s position as per the height of the user.

-- Also, you can use your scope for long periods of time with the more comfortable position.
+- Also, you can use your scope for long periods with a more comfortable position.

 And, there are some other reasons when a straight spotting scope will be better for you.